hybridgroup/kidsruby/README.md

 ## TODO

 ### CORE
+* need to display complete debug info on errors again

 ### TURTLE
 * make the turtle canvas keep a correct aspect ratio when resized
+* correct pencolor so it works

 ### EDITOR
 * switch editor colors to white background for better presentation display. we already have inverse css file, just need a way to switch to it, and back